dpt/The-Great-Escape/README.md

 SkoolKit disassemblies are normally written in a plain text comment style but I've chosen to use a C-family-style pseudocode and Z80 fragments where C syntax cannot cope.
 Wise decision?
 Time will tell.

-Also note that currently the disassembly is contained in a  _control_ file (a comments-only format) rather than a _skool_ file (all instructions and comments).

 Building the Disassembly
 ------------------------